Red Rising

 A class of people who look down on Darrow and his fellows as slave labour, to be exploited and worked to death without a second thought.
 Until the day that Darrow, with the help of a mysterious group of rebels, disguises himself as a Gold and infiltrates their command school, intent on taking down his oppressors from the inside.

-But the command school is a battlefield - and Darrow isn't the only …
+But the command school is a battlefield - …

 7 editions